Marian Mihail: Managerial career

 Mihail began his coaching career in June 1996 as manager of his former club Sportul Studentesc Bucharest, in Romania's top tier.
 He then managed other two Romanian top flight sides, Brasov FC and Bacau FC, before returning to Sportul Studentesc Bucharest in June 1998 for his second spell as manager of the club, relegated from Romania's top tier.

 In October 1999, Mihail was appointed as director of football at Romanian giants Steaua Bucharest, Romania's most successful football club and former winners of the UEFA Champions League.
 In this role, he was responsible for the first team's player recruitment and tactical scouting, the youth academy and reserves, medical and sports science, and the player loan department.
 During his tenure, the club won two major trophies, the Romanian League title and the Romanian Super Cup, in the 2000–01 season.

 In June 2002, after a stint as manager of Romanian second-tier side Rocar Bucharest, Mihail moved to the Middle East, where he had successful spells in the top flight football, first in Syria with Al-Qardaha SC, and then in Saudi Arabia with Al-Riyadh SC.

 In June 2004, Mihail returned home to complete his UEFA Pro Licence with the Romania Football Federation (FRF).
 During that period, he was employed by the Romania Football Federation (FRF) as youth technical adviser, and also helped them to set up the Romanian national youth program.
 In 2005, he also had a brief stint as manager of Romanian second-tier side Sibiu.

 In May 2006, Mihail moved back to the Middle East, where he signed a two-year contract with the Syrian giants Al-Jaish Damascus.
 His first competitive match in charge was a 1-3 loss away to Enppi Cairo in the 2006-07 Arab Champions League.

 In June 2008, Mihail was appointed as manager of Kuwaiti top flight side Al-Jahra SC, on a one-year contract.
 In between, Mihail returned home to Romania for his third spell as manager of Sportul Studentesc Bucharest, in Romania's second tier.
 On 12 May 2009, at a ceremony marking the centenary of the Romania Football Federation (FRF), Mihail received the Order of Merit for services to Romanian football.

 In June 2009, Mihail signed a two-year contract as technical director of Al-Wahda Abu Dhabi FC, one of the most prestigious club in the UAE, where he was responsible for the club's youth academy.
 Mihail's primary focus was to develop a strong academy set up and ensure that all the Al-Wahda youth teams play the same style.
-Under his stewardship the academy won two national titles at both under-17 and under-19 youth levels in the 2009-10 season.
+Under his stewardship the academy won two national titles at both U-17s and U-19s youth levels in the 2009-10 season.